*** Brand New Property - Booking Now ***

 There are plenty of lazier outings on offer with a path from the lodge itself meandering towards the ancient woodland behind.
 What's more, Newtown is only a few miles away, with tea rooms, bistros and lovely restaurants should you fancy a bite to eat.

-The pristine lodge is effortlessly luxurious with plenty of charm and comfort, while the sweeping glass façade allows you to fully indulge in the glorious natural setting.
-Spot the mist lingering in the valley in the early morn or glimpse one of the many Red Kites gliding on the thermals in the afternoon.
+The pristine lodge is effortlessly luxurious, while the sweeping glass façade creates a gorgeous panoramic of the valley below.
+Spot the mist lingering in the valley at dawn or glimpse one of the many Red Kites gliding on the thermals in the afternoon.
 The large windows are a portal into a world of natural wonder and are perfect for enjoying this enchanting location.

-Lounge around on the south-facing balcony basking in the warming rays of the sun or soak away your day in the hot tub spa with a glass of something bubbly.
-Barn Owl Lodge is wonderfully equipped for a magnificent countryside escape and is the perfect place to get away from it all.
+Bask in the warming rays of the sun on the south-facing balcony or soak away your day in the hot tub spa with something bubbly.
+Barn Owl Lodge is the perfect place to get away from it all.

 This bustling market town on the banks of the river Severn and has a range of amenities including theatres, galleries, excellent shops, supermarkets, banks, post office, library with internet access, chemist, doctors and filling station.
 For the foodies out there we recommend